nikhilgarg311/NestJS/README.md

 ```

 How it works:
--Nest sees private readonly userService: UserService in the constructor.
+- Nest sees private readonly userService: UserService in the constructor.
--It finds a provider registered with the token UserService (the class itself is the token).
+- It finds a provider registered with the token UserService (the class itself is the token).
--It injects the instance automatically.
+- It injects the instance automatically.

 #### 2. @Inject() (Explicit Injection)